TE109/Movie-Review-Analysis/README.md

 # Overview
 This script performs sentiment analysis on movie reviews from the IMDB dataset using a neural network built with TensorFlow and Keras.<br> The task is to predict whether a movie review is positive or negative based on the text data.<br> The neural network model is a simple fully connected (dense) model.

+# Import Code
+To Improt the code go to google colab and open a notebook from github using TE109/Movie-Review-Analysis as the path

 # Features
 Data Loading: Loads the IMDB dataset using tensorflow.keras.datasets.imdb.<br>
 Data Preprocessing: Converts the text data (movie reviews) into a format suitable for neural network training, including one-hot encoding the words.<br>